 AI Summary of the JP Morgan study from footnote 32: A J.P.
 Morgan report examined momentum strategies, including oscillators like RSI and MACD, across asset classes (equities, bonds, currencies, commodities) from 1972–2014.
 Diversified multi-asset strategies incorporating these achieved annualized excess returns of 5–12%, Sharpe ratios over 1, and reduced drawdowns compared to buy-and-hold benchmarks, with positive performance in rising markets and outperformance during corrections.
 For example, a multi-asset absolute momentum prototype yielded 8.5% annual returns with a 1.21 Sharpe (vs. lower for single assets).
 Quote: "Our view is that Momentum strategies do provide significant risk premia, and a typical Momentum strategy can outperform a buy-and-hold position in traditional assets on a Sharpe ratio basis."

-Monument Traders Alliance